 AMM News & Events

-We are already a month into Canada’s sesquicentennial celebrations or, if you prefer, Canada’s 150th birthday party.
+We are already six months into Canada’s sesquicentennial celebrations or, if you prefer, Canada’s 150th birthday party.
 This means it is time to update our members on the AMM’s 150 for 150 Project.
 The goal of 150 for 150 is to celebrate both Canada’s 150th this year and Manitoba’s in 2020.
 The 150 for 150 Project is only getting started this year, but it will continue to run for several years to come.

 The concept for the 150 for 150 Project is to bring together 150 artifacts from 150 museums marking 150 years of Confederation.
 The project will allow small community museums to reach a far greater audience than possible on their own.